team-watchdog/apoc-gardens-wiki/public/markdown/Roots/radish.md

 *Image - Thamizhpparithi Maari, Wikimedia Commons*

 ## Planting requirements
-**Planting season:** Radish can be planted throughout the year in Sri Lanka.
-However, it grows best during the cooler months of October to February.
+**Planting season:** <update>Radish can be planted throughout the year in Sri Lanka.
+However, it grows best during the cooler months of October to February.</update>

 ### Planting conditions:
 | **Propagation** | Direct seeding.
 Soils should be ploughed to a depth of 30-40 cm to provide the necessary depth.
 Spacing should be 25-30 cm between rows; and 10 cm between plants.
 Sow seeds in rows on raised beds. |